 But Oregon Tool didn’t just need one portal.
 With end user sales in more than 110 countries under numerous brands, the company needed to serve their dealers and distributors with B2B portals in the right languages.
 They also needed these portals to display the right data from SAP ERP to every customer, every time.

 It wasn’t feasible to build numerous custom SAP integrations, and the IT organization couldn’t take on a significant new workload.
 Clearly, Oregon Tool needed a managed, scalable solution that could support multiple B2B portals on a single SAP integration.

-Oregon Tool chose Corevist for their first B2B portal, which served US dealers and distributors.
+Oregon Tool chose the Corevist Platform for their first B2B portal, which served US dealers and distributors.
 Then the company expanded around the globe on Corevist’s scalable, SAP-integrated architecture.

 “Our feedback has been extremely positive.
 Our CSRs are finding that many of the phone and email inquiries that they would have dealt with in the past are now happily being handled by our customers themselves.”

 4. Bell and Howell – Salvaging a spare parts business with a B2B portal

 Bell and Howell is one of the largest service organizations in North America, offering comprehensive solutions in retail click-and-collect, consumer packaging automation, and production mail.
 Bell and Howell faced an incredible challenge when their parent company became insolvent.
 After filing for bankruptcy, Bell and Howell embarked on a visionary restructuring with a firm emphasis on services and recapturing its spare parts business.